+The number of the event flag that is to be set each time a half buffer of data has been collected.

+imask

-- iefn specifies the number of the event flag that is to be set each time a half buffer of data has been collected. - imask specifies the digital input points to be read. - isb is a 2-word integer array to which the subroutine status is returned. - nbuf specifies the number of buffers of data to be collected.
-It is needed only if a function selection value of 16 has been added into imode. - istart specifies the digital input pointer number to be used to trigger sampling and/or the digital output point number to be set when sampling is started.
-It is needed only if a function selection value of 128 or 64 has been added into imode. - istop specifies the digital input point number to be used to stop sampling.
+The digital input points to be read.

+The number of buffers of data to be collected.
+It is needed only if a function selection value of 16 has been added into imode.

+The digital input pointer number to be used to trigger sampling, and/or the digital output point number to be set when sampling is started.
+It is needed only if a function selection value of 128 or 64 has been added into imode.

+The digital input point number to be used to stop sampling.
 It is needed only if a function selection value of 32 has been added into imode.